Saint Stephen holds 4 dances each year for our students:

 End of the Year Dance

 The 3 dances above are run by volunteer parents and are open to Middle School students (Grades 6, 7, 8) from both the school and parish.
-There is usually a cover charge of $5 per person at the door that includes soft drinks, pizza and DJ.
+There is usually a small cover charge per person at the door that includes soft drinks, pizza and DJ.
 The times are usually 7-10pm.
 A permission slip is required.

 This dance is run by the Fathers' Club and is open to all female students and their fathers.
 The attire is semi-formal and many younger girls come in prom-like dresses while older girls are more semi-formal.
 Most fathers wear suits or sports coats and almost all wear a tie.
 It is a DJ'd event which encourages dads and their daughters to get out on the dance floor together.
 Desserts and soft drinks are provided.
 Tickets are sold prior to the event.